GLORY HALLELUJAH: The Golden Age of Gospel

 Although the Azusa Street Revival was racially integrated, the resulting new congregations were segregated by choice, with many of the whites present founding the Assemblies of God in Hot Springs, Ark. and other Pentecostal offshoots.
 Most of the African American Pentecostal churches were called Holiness, though an Azusa Street reveler named Charles Mason would return to Memphis to start the Church of God In Christ (COGIC), the launching pad for gospel greats Sister Rosetta Tharpe, Blind Willie Johnson, Marion Williams, Margaret Allison of the Angelic Gospel Singers, Ernestine Washington and Andrae Crouch.

-A blind COGIC songleader named Arizona Juanita Dranes, who learned to play at Austin’s blind school for “colored youths,” invented “the gospel beat” in the 1920, when she infused elements of barrelhouse and ragtime piano to sacred songs.
+A blind COGIC songleader named Arizona Juanita Dranes, who learned to play at Austin’s Institute for Deaf, Dumb and Blind Colored Youths from 1896-1912 invented “the gospel beat” in the 1920s, when she infused elements of barrelhouse and ragtime piano to sacred songs.

 In the Tidewater community of Virginia in the late ’20s/ early ’30s, such vocal groups as the Silver Leaf Quartet, Norfolk Jubilee Singers, the Golden Gate Quartet and the Harmonizing Four were applying a rhythmic beat to jubilee songs like “Down By the Riverside” and inspiring generations of gospel quartets.
 The fertile region in and around Birmingham, Ala., could boast the Foster Singers, the Famous Blue Jay Singers and the Birmingham Jubilee Singers, each forging a style of “folk gospel” by adapting the trained vocal harmonies of the Fisk Jubilee Quartet to a raucous church audience.
 Nashville’s Fairfield Four also revved up barbershop harmonies in the ’20s.